A Forest, a Flood, and an Unlikely Star: The Rwendigo Tales Book Three

 “A Forest, a Flood, and an Unlikely Star takes the reader on an adventure they will not soon forget.
 Myhre shows a world you and your kids may not be familiar with and challenges your hearts to open right here at home.
 Enjoy this exciting read with your kids or by yourself—you will not be disappointed.”

 Jessica Thompson, Author; speaker; podcaster

-“Having just finished Jennifer Myhre’s, A Forest, A Flood, and An Unlikely Star, Book 3 in The Rwendigo Tales, several images come to mind (and heart): a non-spin, non-sugarcoated story of redemption, the brokenness and beauty of life in God’s story and world, an intense longing for life in the all-things-new kingdom Jesus has won for us, the hand and heart of God are not always easy to discern, don’t minimize or waste your suffering, the disrupting and delivering power of God’s grace.
-Once again, Jennifer has written with a hand of honesty, wisdom, and grace, and with the heart and art of a women engaged in the doxological drama of redemption.
+“Having just finished Jennifer Myhre’s A Forest, A Flood, and An Unlikely Star, several images come to mind (and heart): a non-spin, non-sugarcoated story of redemption; the brokenness and beauty of life in God’s story and world; an intense longing for life in the all-things-new kingdom Jesus has won for us; the hand and heart of God are not always easy to discern; don’t minimize or waste your suffering; the disrupting and delivering power of God’s grace.
+Once again, Jennifer has written with a hand of honesty, wisdom, and grace, and with the heart and art of a woman engaged in the doxological drama of redemption.
 The echoes of Eden, nostalgia for life in the new earth, and riches of the gospel permeate Jennifer’s life, writing, and work.
-I cannot recommend her new book, and the whole Rwendigo Tales series, too highly.
+I cannot recommend her new book, and the whole Rwendigo Tales series too highly.

 Scotty Smith, Teacher in Residence, West End Community Church, Nashville, TN